bowmnath/cis-351-f22/activities/week-14-pipeline.md

     ideas to this scenario.)

 20. Identify any data hazards in the code below.
+    Determine whether any hazards you find can be solved via forwarding.
     ```
     add $t0 $t1 $t2
     add $t1 $t2 $t3